SaxySam/Git_Instructions/README.md

 *Git* is an open-source version control system that allows users to work independently or collaboratively on a project across multiple devices while maintaining changes made to a project between devices and users.

 Think of it like a cloud storage service like Microsoft's *OneDrive*, allowing you to upload and download changes.
-The key difference being that git offers a much wider range of flexibility and control over which files are uploaded, the way files are uploaded, as well as providing numerous usages and ways of modifying files for different projects.
+The key difference is that git offers a much wider range of flexibility and control over which files are uploaded, the way files are uploaded, as well as providing many usages and ways of modifying files for different projects.

-### How Git Works?
+### How does Git Work?

 Git works by creating a *hidden folder* in the root directory of your project, which keeps track of all files and subsequently each change made to those files locally.

 <details>
 <summary><b> How do I view the hidden git folder? </b></summary>

-> * This folder can be viewed on Windows systems by navigating to the root directory of the project in the File Explorer, then selecting "View" > "Show", and selecting "Hidden Items" to toggle the visibility of hidden files.
+> * This folder can be viewed on Windows systems by navigating to the root directory of the project in the File Explorer, then selecting "View" → "Show" and selecting "Hidden Items" to toggle the visibility of hidden files.
-> * This folder can be viewed on MacOS systems by navigating to the root directory of the project in the Finder and executing *Command + Shift + Period* to toggle the visibility of hidden files.
+> * This folder can be viewed on macOS systems by navigating to the root directory of the project in the Finder and executing *Command + Shift + Period* to toggle the visibility of hidden files.
 > * This folder can be viewed on Linux systems in the GUI by navigating to the root directory of the project in the File Manager, selecting "Menu" or "View" (depending on distribution), and then selecting "Show Hidden Files"
-    >   * Alternatively, the `ls -a` terminal command will list all files in a directory, including hidden files
+> * * Alternatively, the `ls -a` terminal command will list all files in a directory, including hidden files

 * A greyed out folder titled ".git" should appear in the root directory using any of the three methods listed above, or in the command output if using the terminal.